This post contains affiliate links. As an Amazon Affiliate if you purchase through those links I earn a small commission. Thank you!

 Try Jalapeno Poppers on the Grill

 Perfect on the grill!
 And if you CAN grill well then try my Grilled Jalapeño Poppers from last summer.
-We loved them so much I had to bring them in once we put away the grill.
+We loved them so much that I had to bring them in once we put away the grill.

 It was easy to figure out the baking time and temperature, and we’ve been enjoying them ever since.
 Make a batch and let me know how you like them!?